pachyderm/pachyderm/README.md

 # You can read from all branches commits the same way: [JAZ does that sentence make sense?]
 curl -XPOST pfs/file/path?commit=<commit>
 ```

+Pfs currently doesn't have an analog to git's merge.
+We're discussing what that
+might look like in #16.

 ## More RESTful API
 Pfs' API now consists of 3 RESTful endpoints which allow for manipulation of